The Supreme Court Will Not Hear GST Mega Case Before July

 The risk of having such amounts, in many cases exceeding the company’s market capitalization, becoming enforceable can stifle any business and close the doors to obtaining funding of any kind.

-Delta Corp, for example, India’s sole listed operator of casino-type games of chance including, Roulette and Blackjack, as well as online skill games through its Deltatech Gaming subsidiary, was forced to put plans for an Initial Public Offering (IPO) for its online wing on hold.
+Delta Corp, for example is India’s sole listed operator of casino-type games of chance.
+Games including Roulette and Blackjack.
+As well as online skill games through its Deltatech Gaming subsidiary.
+Delta Corp was forced to put plans for an Initial Public Offering (IPO) for its online wing on hold.

 The operator didn’t make provisions for the pending tax evasion demands exceeding Delta’s market cap 5-6 times but still had to explain it in its regulatory filings.